j-goldrath/workout-tracker/README.md

-# Workout Tracker
+# Fitness Tracker App
-This simple node.js app provides a web interface for users to create a workout, to which they can add different types of exercises.
+This simple node.js app provides a web interface for users to create a workout, to which they can add different types of exercises and details about those exercises.
 These workouts and exercises are stored in a database and users can see statistics on their progess over the past 7 days.

 ## Table Of Contents
 - [Installation](#installation)